arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

   // Initialize I2C communication
   Wire.begin();

+  while (!Serial) {
+    ; // wait for serial port to connect.
+Needed for native USB port only }

   // Attempt to initialize the programmable digital input/output channels if (!MachineControl_DigitalProgrammables.begin()) {
     Serial.println("- Failed to initialize the programmable digital I/Os");